-10.1.1 Indicators for performance in research for Assistant Professors
+11.1.1 Indicators for performance in research for Assistant Professors and Specialized Research Faculty I

-Indicators of Meets FSU high expectations or above in research for Assistant Professors include but are not limited to:
+Indicators of Meets FSU's high expectations or above in research for assistant Professors include but are not limited to:

+Primary indicators

+- Consistent publication in journals and other refereed publications of high quality. - Evidence of external research funding and/or positive reviews of unsuccessful attempts to obtain external research funding. - Presentations at national research conferences and workshops.

+Secondary indicators

-- Primary indicators - consistent publication in journals and other refereed publications of high quality - evidence of external research funding and/or positive reviews of unsuccessful attempts to obtain external research funding - presentations at national research conferences and workshops. - Secondary indicators - evidence of involvement with the research of graduate students - evidence of quality professional service that depends on or attests to the individual's research reputation - invitations to present colloquium and seminar talks at other research institutions.
+- Evidence of involvement with the research of graduate students. - Evidence of quality professional service that depends on or attests to the individual's research reputation. - Invitations to present colloquium and seminar talks at other research institutions.

-10.1.2 Indicators for performance in research for Associate Professors and for tenure and promotion to the rank of Associate Professor
+11.1.2 Indicators for performance in research for Associate Professors, for tenure and promotion to the rank of Associate Professor, for Specialized Research Faculty II, and for promotion to Specialized Research Faculty II